Yacine Adli: AC Milan

+Loan to Fiorentina

+On 28 August 2024, Adli joined fellow Serie A club Fiorentina, on a season-long loan with an option to make the move permanent.

+Al Shabab

+On 10 September 2025, he joined Saudi Pro League club Al Shabab permanently, for an estimated €8 million transfer fee.

 International career

-Adli was born in France to Algerian parents.
+Adli was born in France to Algerian parents of Kabyle origins.
+He holds French and Algerian nationalities.
 He is a youth international for France, and represented the France U17s at the 2017 UEFA European Under-17 Championship and the 2017 FIFA U-17 World Cup.